wpexpertsio/new-user-approve/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-New User Approve is a WordPress plugin that allows a blog administrator to approve a user before they are able to access and login to the blog.
+New User Approve allows a site administrator to approve a user before they are able to login to the site.

 == Description ==